rroemhild/pycom-ruuvitag/README.md

 ## Usage

-RuuviTagScanner scans for RuuviTags and tries to decode the measurements from the data format.
+RuuviTagScanner scans for RuuviTags and decode the data format.
 The result is a list with named tuples.

 ### Get data from sensors

-Scan for sensors and print the result.
+Scan 10 seconds for RuuviTag sensors and print the result.

 ```python
 from ruuvitag import RuuviTagScanner